mekkkwiz/project-iot/web/client/README.md

 # Bin Map

-This is a web application that shows the locations and statuses of waste bins on a Google Map.
+Bin Map is a web application that displays the locations and statuses of waste bins on a Google Map.
+The project is divided into two parts: client (frontend) and server (backend).

 ## Getting Started

 ### Prerequisites

+Before getting started, you'll need to have the following:

 - Node.js (version 14 or later)
 - Firebase account and a project set up with Realtime Database

-### Installing
+### Installation

 1. Clone the repository and navigate to the project directory.